TechAndCheck/prepcook/README.md

 1. Install [Anaconda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html) (I prefer [Miniconda](https://docs.conda.io/en/latest/miniconda.html) since it has less packages)
 1. Create the Anaconda environment by running the following in a terminal in your repo folder (this takes awhile sometimes) ```$ conda env create --file environment.yml```

+**Note:** If you get an error such as `PackagesNotFoundError: The following packages are not available from current channels` run `conda config --append channels conda-forge` to add `conda-forge` to your repositories.

 ### Google Docs

 1. Go to the [Google Developer Console](https://console.developers.google.com/) and create a new project.